 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is an equation that can be written as: ax2
+A quadratic equation is an function that can be written in the form:

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.